BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 20:2 And Abraham said of Sarah his wife, She is my sister: and Abimelech king of Gerar sent, and took Sarah.

+20:3 But God came to Abimelech in a dream by night, and said to him, Behold, thou art but a dead man, for the woman which thou hast taken;
+for she is a man's wife.

+20:4 But Abimelech had not come near her: and he said, LORD, wilt thou slay also a righteous nation?
+20:5 Said he not unto me, She is my sister? and she, even she herself said, He is my brother: in the integrity of my heart and innocency of my hands have I done this.

+20:6 And God said unto him in a dream, Yea, I know that thou didst this in the integrity of thy heart; for I also withheld thee from sinning against me: therefore suffered I thee not to touch her.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the